Virtual Teaching Collection

 The Virtual Teaching Collection (VTC) project at the Museum of Archaeology and Anthropology, University of Cambridge within the University of Cambridge, led by Dr Robin Boast, ran from 1994 to 1997 and was part of the Teaching and Learning Technology Project funded by the Higher Education Funding Council for England.

-The VTC was an early innovative social computing project that developed a software program, Cabinet, which ran on Apple Macs and allowed users to create, develop, accomplish and comment on virtual museum collections.
+The VTC was an early innovative social computing project that developed a software program, Cabinet, which ran on Apple Macs and allowed users to create, develop, manage and comment on virtual museum collections.
 The project anticipated many of the current features of the social web and social computing.

 The VTC was concerned with virtual objects.
 It was a collection of digital representations that may be used as a collection.
 The images did not pretend to be the objects, but were objects in their own right and, therefore, able to constitute a collection in their own right.

-The goals of the VTC were two fold.
+The goals of the VTC were twofold.
 First, to explore the range and potential of producing and using digital representations in their various forms; images, texts, hypertexts, video, sound, 3-D images and illustrations.
 Second, to construct a working digital museum that was meaningful to the way we work with collections.

 The collections that were developed included about 4,000 images and other representations of objects, along with the related catalogue information.
 Within the Archaeology Collection, these objects span the Neolithic to the Medieval period in Britain.
 The History of Science Collection drew on the collections of the Whipple Museum at the University of Cambridge and the History of Science Collection at the University of Oxford.
 As well as directly related information, these Collections also included text, video, and display resources, as well as bibliographies and glossaries.

 Included in the collections were a variety of what were called "narratives".
 These were works using the collections in a variety of forms from traditional documents to hyper-documents to display spaces, but these are seen, much as any work, as the view of an author.
 This was central to the way that Cabinet collections work.
 They are not fixed ‘textbooks’ but flexible resources that teachers and students may work with to create meaningful works.
 It was in this way that the collections do not form an end in themselves, but a means of working.
 They are the very flexible resource that students and researchers use to think with.